What “they” don’t want you to know about finding a job…

-The other tool that has made a difference and works on my Win 7 box is Leechblock for Firefox.
+The other tool that has made a difference is Leechblock for Firefox.
 I have removed Windows Internet Explorer and other browsers.

 For Leechblock to be effective though you must disable the options in the Firefox add-ons page.
 Set it up so you have to enter a ridiculous password and only during certain hours, like late, late at night.
 Otherwise it is too easy to just click to disable and continue on your life-sucking shit quest.
 One suggestion is to delay the junk sites load time rather than complete shutoff so you get impatient and avoid rechecking the site.

 You can add a block list and blockout times to Leechblock.
 Also you can add a redirect page so when you attempt to visit a crap site it will go to a page you set.
 I just added Anarcho Introvert’s essay for mine.
 In the past I had a blank page with this prescient comment posted on the internet 2000 years ago by some troll named “Plutarch” :

 Make trial in small things to build up one’s resistance to the vice of curiosity by refraining from reading graffiti and other writing on walls.
 Taking notice of such things may seem harmless, but the more the mind is allowed to exercise its curiosity on things that are not pertinent the more it will tend to curiosity about unworthy subjects in general.
 It is better to train oneself to mind noble and useful things.